seandstewart/bardly/bardly/plays/histories/henry-iv-part-2/11-player.md

 **Lord Chief-Justice**
 Not a penny, not a penny; you are too impatient to
 bear crosses.
-Fare you well: commend me to my
+Fare you well.
-cousin Westmoreland.

-*Exeunt Chief-Justice and Servant*
+*Exeunt Chief-Justice*

 **FALSTAFF**
 If I do, fillip me with a three-man beetle.
 A man